 Approached by Alinea Consulting on behalf of The Portman Estate, the new build mixed use scheme needed early design involvement to ensure the architectural intent was delivered inside a ceiling cost plan.
-Working carefully with the client team, Colorminium were taken through a 2-stage procurement process ahead of being engaged, with the brief in mind of developing the detailed design to align with a fixed cost from Galliford Try.
+Working carefully with the client team, Colorminium were taken through a 2-stage procurement process ahead of being engaged, with the brief in mind of developing the detailed design to align with the cost plan.

-Collaborating with renowned architects Eric Parry, a baseline scheme was achieved that has now been costed and full contract design is underway with Galliford Try to achieve the on site date of early 2017.
+Collaborating with renowned architects Eric Parry, a baseline scheme was achieved.
 A technically challenging building with high and varied performance criteria, the multiple façade types is a key feature used to accentuate the different areas of use.
 Wedged between two adjacent buildings, the two main façades face Seymour Street and Bryanston Street with an internal courtyard that separates the residential and commercial blocks.

 Initially working on a stage D design, the various façade aspects were reviewed and an outline cost plan produced.
 Careful consideration was needed to the architectural intent and other key criteria such as planning conditions that dictated the approach to the façade.

-Working from the structure out, Colorminium will be responsible for the full façade package excluding some elements of pre-cast stone and brickwork.
-This will include slab infills of lightweight steel framing to seal the façade before the external treatment follows.
-Due to the complex nature of interfacing from the façade types, attention to detail in the design of the weathering and air-sealing lines is vital for the success of the building.
-With large amounts of labour intensive work to bring the building to life, we will be pursuing as much off-site modularisation as possible to ensure the exacting standards of quality and finish can be attained.
+Working from the structure out, Colorminium were responsible for the full façade package excluding some elements of pre-cast stone and brickwork.
+This included slab infills of lightweight steel framing to seal the façade before the external treatment followed.
+Due to the complex nature of interfacing from the façade types, attention to detail in the design of the weathering and air-sealing lines was vital for the success of the building.
+With large amounts of labour intensive work to bring the building to life, as much off-site modularisation as possible was pursued to ensure the exacting standards of quality and finish were attained.

-As well as detailed design, a sound approach will be needed in finalising the methodology of what will be a challenging build.
-The constraints of an inner city environment are all there to be juggled with as well as an overlapped programme with key trades such as the structural frame.
+As well as detailed design, a sound approach was needed in finalising the methodology of what was a challenging build.
+The constraints of an inner city environment were all there to be juggled with as well as an overlapped programme with key trades such as the structural frame.

-With the basement dig and piling already underway, our scope of works is due on site in early 2017 and continuing throughout most of the year.
-The finished product will be a truly stunning building that adds to the growing portfolio for all involved.
+The finished product is a truly stunning building that adds to the growing portfolio for all involved.